tnynyn/aws-ebsSnapshotManager/README.md

 # aws-ebsSnapshotManager
 Lambda function that creates snapshots of volumes, sets retention period, deletes snapshots based on retention period, marks them to be copied to the DR region, and copies to DR

+Update March 26 2019:
+- Added another script for those who do not want to use a DR region, usage instructions below.
+- Warning:  Just noticed script doesn't work with Python 3.6+, will sort out the issue when I get some time.
+Use 2.7 for now.

 ## Installation
 - Created a new lambda function from scratch with python 2.7 runtime for each script: ebsSnapshotManager.py, ebsSnapshotManagerDR.py
 - Zip each script separately and upload to lambda (set timeout to 30 seconds and memory to 128MB)